 ESS helps organisations to learn how to evaluate their own work.
 We do not carry out evaluations for organisations.
 We can work with you to review your own information and help you reflect and learn.
 But we won’t gather data for you or make an independent judgement about the impact of your work.
 If you want an external evaluation, our website has lots of resources that will take you through when to use external consultants and how to budget for, commission and manage the process.

 We recommend starting with the short support guide we have written about using external consultants in evaluation, ESS Support Guide 5.1: Getting the best from external consultants.
 This guide covers budgeting, commissioning an external consultant and managing the contract.
 We recommend that if you are thinking about using an external consultant, read this guide first, even if it is just to check that you have included everything you need to in your budget/brief.
+You can also check our other resources on external evaluation.

 Evaluation measures the difference your work makes.
 Quality measures how good your service is.
 Your service can be very good, but unless it is relevant and addresses people’s needs, it may not make a difference to anything!
 To find out more about quality, you can contact Quality Scotland.